 Dish up with the Kirecoo Fork and Spoon Set.
 With a hard-shell carrying case, which we think is a perk for families who often travel and enjoy meals away from home.
-We find the fork and spoon to be perfectly sized for a toddler's hand, and the plastic handle has a slight curve, which is more exaggerated than others in our review and could help ensure food gets to its intended destination.
+We think the fork and spoon are perfectly sized for a toddler's hand, and the plastic handle has a slight curve, which is more exaggerated than others in our review and could help ensure food gets to its intended destination.

 The fork in this set is more of a spork (combo of spoon and fork), which is not a deal-breaker, but a factor to consider.
 It does make staying potentially safer but more challenging.
 If you are seeking a standard toddler utensil set, and appreciate the to-go carry case, then we recommend this set.

 Although dishwasher-safe, be aware that the plastic design on the handle can bubble and peel from high heat, testers noticed peeling on our set during testing, and we wonder about the handle's long-term durability and suggest hand washing and this product may not last as long as others.
 If you can overlook this flaw, we recommend this product for a toddler who needs extra surface area to hold or a little one who will enjoy the fun handle design.

 Why You Should Trust Us